VisualFP/docs/SA/design_concept/content/introduction/motivation.typ

 or by jumping right into code, leaving many students puzzled.

 Some visual approaches to functional programming do exist though, some of which are covered in @existing_tools.
-Unfortunately, none are not suitable as introduction to general purpose functional programming.
+Unfortunately, none are suitable as an introduction to general purpose functional programming.

-Block-based tools don't need to be limited to education: A sufficiently powerful environment which allows conversion to and from a text-based programming language could also see adoption among professionals looking for ways to visualize their code.
+However, block-based tools don't need to be limited to education: A sufficiently powerful environment which allows conversion to and from a text-based programming language could also see adoption among professionals looking for ways to visualize their code.